Main Content

 scatCONV1Dnet = dag2dlnetwork(scatCONV1Dnet);

 If you additionally want the preprocessed data, labels, and wavelet scattering sequences for the training data, you can load those with the following commands.
-These data and labels are not used in the remainder of this example if you wish to skip the following load commands.
+These data and labels are not used in the remainder of this example if you want to skip the following load commands.

 load(fullfile(saveFolder,"transverse_crack_latest","TrainData.mat"))